-The Pacman Nebula is a cosmic cloud of space gas located in the constellation Cassiopeia.
-NGC 281 gets its name from the classic video game character it resembles.
-Many people think that this nebula resembles a heart, which you can clearly see in my recent image in HaRGB.
+The Pacman Nebula (NGC 281) is a cosmic cloud of space gas located in the constellation Cassiopeia.
+This nebula gets its name from the classic video game character it resembles.
+Many people think that this nebula resembles a heart when viewed at the right angle.

 The Pacman Nebula contains Bok globules, which are small and isolated dark nebulae containing dense amounts of dust and gas.
 These collections of cosmic gas and dust are often followed by the formation of new stars.